ikoanti/wp_keywords/README.md

 It's important to note that adding meta keywords to your website's source code no longer influences SEO rankings.
 Search engines like Google have not used the meta keywords tag as a ranking factor for many years.

-However, if your boss or client still insists on adding meta keywords, the WP Keywords Plugin plugin can assist.
+However, if your boss or client still insists on adding meta keywords, the WP Keywords Plugin can assist.
 This plugin allows you to add keywords <meta name="keywords"> tag for all of your published posts and adds them into your blog's meta tags.

-Please note that while WP Keywords can help in adding meta keywords, this practice does not impact your site's SEO performance.
-It's always best to focus on creating high-quality, relevant content and following current SEO best practices to improve your site's visibility in search engine results.
+Please note that while WP Keywords can help you add meta keywords, this practice does not impact your site's SEO performance.
+To improve your site's visibility in search engine results, it's always best to focus on creating high-quality, relevant content and following current SEO best practices.

-WP Keywords is a simple WordPress plugin that allows users to manually add meta keywords to the <head> section of individual posts.
+WP Keywords is a simple WordPress plugin allowing users to manually add meta keywords to individual posts' <head> section.
 This gives users full control over the keywords assigned to each post, improving SEO customization.
 Features

     Manual Meta Keywords Input: Allows users to manually enter meta keywords for each post.